 A “Gift Voucher” rather than a “Gift” now there is a thought?
 Full of promise and hope of good things to come, however have either been lost, forgotten or expired along the way.
-Unless the good intent has been graciously received and then redeemed with a purpose in mind, your gift may never be realised.
-Statistically over 50% of gift vouchers go unclaimed every year and we wondere if your gift is still coming or has it been received, with gratitude and welcomed by those who truly value the gifts we all bring to the table by the way of a value add?
+Unless the good intent has been graciously received and then redeemed with a purpose in mind, your gift may never be realized.
+Statistically over 50% of gift vouchers go unclaimed every year and we wonder if your gift is still coming or has it been received, with gratitude and welcomed by those who truly value the gifts we all bring to the table by the way of a value add?

-If you or your organisation wants to truly make a difference, then join us in adding real value to the global campaign for a kinder world because your “Gift Voucher” has never been needed to be redeemed more to realize its true value, than it does right now.
+If you or your organization wants to truly make a difference, then join us in adding real value to the global campaign for a kinder world because your “Gift Voucher” has never been needed to be redeemed more to realize its true value, than it does right now.

 We welcome all organizations wishing to join the global campaign for a

 kinder world by becoming official Members to

 World Kindness USA.

 In fact, we welcome everyone regardless of tribe, race, religion, gender, politics, age, sexual preference and/or zip codes to join the campaign for a kinder world.
-Membership to World Kindness USA is not based on members receiving or expecting benefits of membership, rather wanting to contribute to provide a value add to the global campaign for a kinder world.
+Membership to World Kindness USA is not based on members receiving or expecting benefits of membership, rather wanting to contribute to provide a value-add to the global campaign for a kinder world.
 Our expectations for any organization whether it be, cities, schools, not-for-profits or businesses seeking to participate, is that they are willing to commence a journey in the spirit of collaboration and prepared to meet the KPIs, ( Kindness Performance Indicators )